sriniketana/DevConnect2016-MFP-NodeJS-Lab/README.md

 - You can share the Bluemix URL to a friend located in any part of the world and have a conversation.

-- This demo App is not configued with Login Authentication, this is something you can easily add using MobileFirst Platform check [MFP Developer Center](https://developer.ibm.com/mobilefirstplatform/documentation/getting-started-7-1/) for more information on security related topics.
+- This demo App is not configured with Login Authentication, this is something you can easily add using MobileFirst Platform check [MFP Developer Center](https://developer.ibm.com/mobilefirstplatform/documentation/getting-started-7-1/) for more information on security related topics.